DJ mixer: History

 DJ mixing also played a key role in disco music in the 1970s.
 In disco clubs, DJs would use mixers to transition seamlessly from one song to another and create a mix of songs that would keep the dancers energized.
+DJ equipment not only assisted in the ability to transition songs, but also played a large role in gender dynamics within the club scene.
+The utilization of DJ mixing technology allowed DJs to cater to larger audiences and not leave out a particular group.
+Many nightclubs within Europe disputed what genres were considered "masculine" or "women-friendly", yet DJ mixing provided a middle-ground by mixing different genres.

 One of the pioneers of DJ mixing equipment design was Rudy Bozak.
+Rudy Bozak created the first commercially available DJ mixing board, the Bozak CMA-10-DL2.
+The Bozak CMA-10-DL2 was the first mass produced mixer which became the club standard for DJs in the 1970s.
+Established DJs were the first to use this technology.
+Though the Bozak CMA-10-DL2 was reliable, the mixer lacked mobility.
+Those who could not access and use the Bozak CMA-10-DL2, more specifically, mobile DJs in the Brooklyn/Bronx, relied on developing new solutions to still mix.
+A prominent champion of developing new mixing techniques, was Ricky Grant.
+Using microphone mixers plugged into turntables, Ricky could find creative ways to chop beat patterns without the need of modern mixing technologies.
+Many young aspiring Black DJs along with Ricky pioneered other workarounds, advancing DJ culture and technology.

-Beatmatching and beatmixing with a DJ mixer were first used to encourage dancers not to leave the dancefloor between songs.
+During this era, Beatmatching and beatmixing with a DJ mixer were first used to encourage dancers not to leave the dancefloor between songs.
 By beatmatching song A and song B, a DJ can transition seamlessly between two songs, without creating a break in the music.
 Typically, when a DJ is using beatmatching, they will let song A play until it nears its end.
 As song A is playing, the DJ "cues up" song B in their headphones and adjusts the speed of record player B until the beats of song A and song B are synchronized ("synced up").
 Then, once the two songs' beats are synchronized, they can slowly fade in song B while song A is nearing its ending.
 In the 2000s, DJ mixers have been used for harmonic mixing.